jay-framework/jay/packages/runtime/component/docs/create-event.md

 The event emitter itself is a function to register `JayEventHandler`s and has a member to `emit` events.

-`createEvent` can optionally accept an effect function that can be used to create an effect to emit an event whenever the signals it depends on change.
+`createEvent` can optionally accept an `eventEffect` function which is used to create an effect given the event emitter.
+It makes it simple to create an event that is triggered reactively based on the `eventEffect` effect function.

 ```typescript
 interface EventEmitter<EventType, ViewState> {